cknizek/Copper/README.md

 # Maintenance Notes
 ---------------------------
 General
 -- This program was written using CircuitPython, Adafruit's version of MicroPython.
-This was an explicit design decision

 Storage